mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 ### Number of new cases in Europe, US and Asia, plotted by date

-This is showing the number of new confirmed cases by date, again comparing Western countries, Russia and Asian countries.
+Number of new confirmed cases by date for Western countries and Russia only.
+The dashed blue lines show the imposition of the lockdowns in Italy (02/March, 09/March) and France (16/March).

 ![_config.yml]({{ site.baseurl }}/images/covid/newcases_west.png)

 ### Number of daily deaths in Europe and the US

+The dashed blue lines show the imposition of the lockdowns in Italy (02/March, 09/March) and France (16/March).

 ![_config.yml]({{ site.baseurl }}/images/covid/newdeaths_west.png)

-### Daily growth rate of cases on total # of cases
+### Growth rate of cases on total number of cases

 This plot shows the percentage (fractional) growth of the total number of cases, as a function of the total number, with time going from left to right.
 The growth rate is averaged over a sliding window of three days.

 ![_config.yml]({{ site.baseurl }}/images/covid/growth_rate_cases_china_korea_west_cutoff2000.png)

-### Daily growth rate of deaths on total # of deaths
+### Growth rate of deaths on the total number

-Same as previous plot, but for the number of fatalities.
+As previous plot, but for the number of fatalities.
+The growth rate is averaged over a sliding window of three days.

 ![_config.yml]({{ site.baseurl }}/images/covid/growth_rate_deaths_china_korea_west_cutoff60.png)